 As part of our social media, we ask that participants not engage in behavior or language that may be considered offensive.
 We maintain the right to delete, hide, or otherwise remove from public view all content that includes destructive or offensive language, images, links, or etc. This includes the social aspect of commenting on published articles within this site.
-Photographs, videos, and some directory information may be published online through district websites and through social media accounts (contact the District Communications Department for information on how to become excluded, when possible, from photographs and videos used on social media and in USD 475 communications).
+Photographs, videos, and some directory information may be published online through district websites and through social media accounts (contact the District Marketing and Media Relations Department for information on how to become excluded, when possible, from photographs and videos used on social media and in USD 475 communications).

 By utilizing our site and interacting with our social media accounts, you consent to our privacy statement.

 This website uses Google Analytics to collect user information for the purpose of improving site performance and user experience.
 Age, gender, demographics, and interests are collected.
 Personal and contact information is not collected or used by this website.
 Google Analytics will collect data about your traffic via Google advertising cookies and identifiers, in addition to data collected through a standard Google Analytics implementation.
 This information helps create a better user experience and is not used by this site for financial gain.

 Google Analytics Opt Out

 To opt out of data collection for the purpose of Google Analytics visit https://tools.google.com/dlpage/gaoptout/.

 Safety and Privacy Statement